ArtHitParade

 The out-of-frame gushing of the two ends of the propeller in a powerful diagonal gives this image the desired dynamism, while the two small leaves that remain on the trunk maintain the burlesque dimension.

-The original 27 x 29 cm art in black ink and reworks in gouache will be sold on June 8 by Heritage in Dallas, lot 91108.
+The original 27 x 29 cm art in black ink and reworks in gouache was sold for $ 1.12M on June 8, 2019 by Heritage, lot 91108.

 The reporter Tintin has set out to conquer the world.
 The character created by Hergé meets the expectations of the public of the 1930s for moralistic adventures in an increasingly dangerous world.